Pterodactyl vs EnderDash for Minecraft server management

 Wings

 That is a good fit when you want a real self-hosted control plane.
+If you already rely on that control plane, EnderDash can be added above it for the daily admin surface without replacing the panel underneath.

 What EnderDash is built for